brunofacca/zen-rails-base-app/README.md

 minimize the time spent writing boilerplate code and performing repetitive setup tasks.

-Instead of using the Rails templating system to allow the user to choose which templating engine, test framework, JS framework and other tools to use, it comes with a preselected set of tools (which I use in most of my projects).
-If you are looking for a more flexible application template, [Rails Composer](http://www.railscomposer.com/) may be a better fit.
+It comes with a preselected set of tools which I believe to be the most efficient and widely used.
+If you are looking for greater flexibility, an application template which uses Rails's templating system such as [Rails Composer](http://www.railscomposer.com/) should be a better fit as it allows the user to choose which templating engine, test framework, JS framework and other tools to use.

+Although this project is opinionated regarding tool choices, community feedback and contributions are always welcome and highly appreciated.

 ## Features
 It consists of a Rails 5.1.3 app, including: